Discover Rajasthan's regal history through its palaces and forts, and spot big cats in the wild

 Return to the pampering spa, then enjoy a sunset from the bar, ending the day with wonderfully fresh Indian and international cuisine at the restaurant.

-The City Palace, sat on the banks of Lake Pichola, is one of the architectural wonders of Rajasthan, its detailed art and workmanship a tribute to the skills of local craftspeople.
+The City Palace on Lake Pichola is one of the architectural wonders of Rajasthan, its detailed art and workmanship a tribute to the skills of Rajasthani craftspeople.
 A collection of towers, domes and arches, the Palace illustrates several architectural styles including Moghal and Rajput.
-The royal family claim to be 'surya vansh', descendents of the sun, and so the whole structure faces east and there is a stunning bejewelled image of the sun at the entrance.
-Inside the Palace there is an interesting collection of Rajput miniature paintings and the Crystal Gallery which houses an eccentric collection of art and furniture.
+The royal family claim to be ‘surya vansh’, descendents of the sun, and so the whole structure faces east and there is a stunning bejewelled image of the sun at the entrance.
+Inside the Palace there is an interesting collection of Rajput miniature paintings and in the Crystal Gallery you’ll find an eccentric collection of art and furniture.

 Jaipur